 BioCardia Reports First Quarter 2023 Business Highlights and Financial Results

-/EIN News/ -- SUNNYVALE, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- BioCardia, Inc. [Nasdaq: BCDA], a developer of cellular and cell-derived therapeutics for the treatment of cardiovascular and pulmonary diseases, today reports financial results for the first quarter of 2023 and filed its quarterly report on Form 10-Q for the three months ended March 31, 2023 with the Securities and Exchange Commission.
+SUNNYVALE, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- BioCardia, Inc. BCDA, a developer of cellular and cell-derived therapeutics for the treatment of cardiovascular and pulmonary diseases, today reports financial results for the first quarter of 2023 and filed its quarterly report on Form 10-Q for the three months ended March 31, 2023 with the Securities and Exchange Commission.
 The Company will also hold a conference call at 4:30 PM ET today in which it will discuss business highlights.
-Following management’s formal remarks, there will be a question-and-answer session.
+Following management's formal remarks, there will be a question-and-answer session.

 "Our autologous and allogeneic cell therapy programs are advancing in the clinic, with three enabled by our Helix cardiac biotherapeutic delivery system and a fourth using intravenous delivery," said Peter Altman, Ph.D., President, and CEO.
 "This past quarter our lead CardiAMP cell therapy for heart failure program had positive two-year data, additional patients enrolled and new centers consenting their first patients.
 For this program, we have had productive interactions with the FDA towards implementing an adaptive statistical analysis plan and have been preparing for submission towards approval in Japan.
 We are also engaged in discussions for six out licensing and product distribution opportunities with an intent to close two in 2023, in parallel to delivering our product milestones."